stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 While if you want to test on Android Almond (which runs ThingSystem on your own Android device with better privacy and discovery capability), you need one more step: go to settings and enable cloud sync.
+Currently, the Android Almond still requires some update before it can be used under the latest version of ThingTalk and Thingpedia, so Web Almond is recommended.

 The device will become available after being reviewed and approved by a Thingpedia administrator.